stoerr/chatGPTtools/docs/ChatGPTBookmarklet/README.md

 ### Getting Started

-1. **Get a ChatGPT API Key**: Visit [OpenAI's platform](https://platform.openai.com/), log in, and create an API key under "View API keys" in your profile settings.
+1. **Get a ChatGPT API Key (Optional with Advanced Configuration)**: Visit [OpenAI's platform](https://platform.openai.com/), log in, and create an API key under "View API keys" in your profile settings.
+This is required for the default OpenAI configuration, but optional if you provide advanced backend configuration with embedded authentication.

 2. **Create the Bookmarklet**:
    - Visit the bookmarklet generator page (index.html)
-   - Enter your API key in the provided field
+   - Either enter your API key for simple OpenAI usage, OR provide advanced JSON backend configuration with embedded authentication headers
    - Drag the generated "ChatGPT Bookmarklet" link to your browser's bookmarks bar

 3. **Use the Bookmarklet**: Click the bookmark on any web page to open the dialog and start asking questions.